marcduiker/azure-functions-university/lessons/dotnet6/deployment/README.md

 The goal of this exercise is to create Azure resources and deploy the Function App using GitHub Actions.

 To complete this exercise you need a GitHub repository that contains a Function App project.
-We'll be using [this FunctionApp-Deployment repo](https://github.com/marcduiker/functionapp-deployment), which you can use as [a template repo](https://github.com/marcduiker/functionapp-deployment/generate), if you don't have your own Function App to deploy.
+We'll be using [this functionapp-deployment-dotnet6 repo](https://github.com/marcduiker/functionapp-deployment-dotnet6), which you can use as [a template repo](https://github.com/marcduiker/functionapp-deployment-dotnet6), if you don't have your own Function App to deploy.

 In addition you also need to add deployment credentials to your GitHub repository.
 Follow these steps to add those.